TitouCoch/API_platform_TEST/README.md

     </testsuites>
 ````

-You can list and run your test suites using the command
+You run your test suites using the command

 ```shell
 php bin/phpunit --list-suites
 php bin/phpunit --testsuite api
 ````

+Errors on tests are returned to the errors.json file